drrobotk/GCP_stuff/vscode_setup/SSH_firewall.md

+# Connect to a GCP VM instance via SSH behind a firewall

 Sometime firewalls refuse to allow SSH connections entirely.
 In such cases, we can establish an SSH connection via HTTPS or IAP.

 ## Method 1: SSH over HTTPS